-This is what it looks like when Twitter, Google, Facebook, etc., lose control of their intangible assets!
-On October 31, 2018, a U.S. Senate Judiciary Subcommittee engaged general counsels representing each, posing questions regarding the circumstances (allegations) how their respective platforms had been used by state sponsored foreign actors, i.e., Russian entities, through replicating bot’s and sponsored ad buys to disseminate distortions – manipulations of news during the 2016-2017 presidential election cycle.
+This is what it looks like when Twitter, Google, Facebook, etc., lose control of their and our intangible assets…on October 31, 2018, a U.S. Senate Judiciary Subcommittee engaged general counsels representing each, posing questions regarding the circumstances (allegations) how their respective platforms had been used by state sponsored foreign actors, i.e., Russian entities, through replicating bot’s and sponsored ad buys to disseminate distortions – manipulations of news during the 2016-2017 presidential election cycle. https://kpstrat.com/wp-admin/post.php?post=276

 The presumptive, but irrelevant responsibility, assumed by Twitter, Google, and Facebook, lie in the misperception for framing the issue in the context of corporate security oversights.
 In other words, assuming the issue could be addressed – mitigated (reduce each company’s vulnerability to, probability of, and criticality) that the circumstances would repeat in subsequent election cycles if each would undertake – put in place enhanced security (screening, filtering) measures and systems.
 I just don’t believe doing so would wholly lead to the outcomes the U.S. Senators were publicly advocating and the company general counsels accepted.